umbraco/UmbracoDocs/umbraco-cms/fundamentals/backoffice/property-editors/built-in-property-editors/content-picker.md

----
-versionFrom: 9.0.0
-versionTo: 10.0.0
----

 # Content Picker

 `Alias: Umbraco.ContentPicker`

 `Returns: IPublishedContent`

 The content picker opens a panel to pick a specific page from the content structure.
-The value saved is the selected nodes [UDI](../../../../../Reference/Querying/UDI-identifiers/index.md "Learn more about UDI's")
+The value saved is the selected nodes [UDI](../../../../reference/querying/udi-identifiers.md "Learn more about UDI's")

 ## Data Type Definition Example